 BecomeSingers is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn More

 An increase in decibels does not increase the sound arithmetically, but exponentially.
-For example, if a sound increases by 10 dB, the sound has become ten times more intense or powerful.
+For example, if a sound quality increases by 10 dB, the sound waves has become ten times more intense or powerful.
 If you have a 40 dB sound and increase it to 80 dB, the sound did not become twice as loud as the 40 dB.
 Instead, it has become exponentially greater than 40 dB.
 Thus, when choosing the right speakers, you need to be mindful of decibels and levels of sounds.

 The loudness of speakers is measured in SPL.
 SPL means Sound Pressure Level.
 SPL, of course, is measured in decibels.
 Aside from SPL, you also need to consider the speaker’s sensitivity and efficiency ratings.